Owen Power at record pace at World Junior Men's Hockey Championship - ExBulletin

 A pre-game Power is unbeatable, said Canadian striker Cole Perfetti, who was also Power’s teammate in Latvia.

-“Sometimes it’s hard to believe him before a game.
-He’s the same, just like he would be on a day off.
+“Sometimes it’s hard to believe him before a match.
+He’s the same, just like he would be on an off-day.
 It’s a little weird, but it works for him.
 He’s clearly got it,” said Perfetti.

 “It’s hard to have that.
 People can get confused very easily, especially in sports and hockey.
-Nothing can really captivate him.”
+Nothing really interests him.”

 London Knights goalkeeper Brett Brochu will start against the Austrians on Tuesday after Dylan Garand’s performance with 14 saves against the Czechs.